Western Digital

-Western Digital Corporation (WDC, commonly known as Western Digital or WD) is an American computer drive manufacturer and data storage company, headquartered in San Jose, California.
-It designs, manufactures and sells data technology products, including data storage devices, data center systems and cloud storage services.
+Western Digital Corporation is an American data storage company headquartered in San Jose, California.
+Established in 1970, the company is one of the world's largest manufacturers of hard disk drives (HDDs).

-Western Digital has a long history in the electronics industry as an integrated circuit maker and a storage products company.
-It is one of the largest computer hard disk drive manufacturers, along with producing solid state drives and flash memory devices.
-Its competitors include the data management and storage companies Seagate Technology and Micron Technology.

 History

 1970s

 Western Digital was founded on April 23, 1970, by Alvin B. Phillips, a Motorola employee, as General Digital Corporation, initially a manufacturer of MOS test equipment.
 It was originally based in Newport Beach, California, shortly thereafter moving to Santa Ana, California, and would go on to become one of the largest technology firms headquartered in Orange County.
 It rapidly became a specialty semiconductor maker, with start-up capital provided by several individual investors and industrial giant Emerson Electric.
 Around July 1971, it adopted its current name and soon introduced its first product, the WD1402A UART.

 During the early 1970s, the company focused on making and selling calculator chips, and by 1975, Western Digital was the largest independent calculator chip maker in the world.
 The oil crisis of the mid-1970s and the bankruptcy of its biggest calculator customer, Bowmar Instrument, changed its fortunes, however, and in 1976 Western Digital declared Chapter 11 bankruptcy.
 After this, Emerson Electric withdrew their support of the company.
 Chuck Missler joined Western Digital as chairman and chief executive in June 1977, and became the largest shareholder of Western Digital.

 In 1973, Western Digital established its Malaysian plant, initially to manufacture semiconductors.

 Western Digital introduced several products during the late 1970s, including the MCP-1600 multi-chip, microcoded CPU.
 The MCP-1600 was used to implement DEC's LSI-11 system, the WD16, and their own Pascal MicroEngine microcomputer which ran the UCSD p-System Version III and UCSD Pascal.
 However, the WD integrated circuit that arguably drove Western's forward integration was the FD1771, one of the first single-chip floppy disk drive formatter/controllers, which could replace significant amounts of TTL logic.